peterhry/peterhrynkow.com/_posts/2019-01-01-testing-atoms-and-molecules.md

 I come across a lot of React-Redux apps where components, action creators, and reducers are tested as separate units.
 Does this sound familiar?
 It shouldn’t come as a surprise that a lot of teams follow this approach since it’s what’s described in the [Redux docs](https://redux.js.org/recipes/writing-tests).
 But there's a better way...

 In this post, I'll show you why this method is not only insufficient when it comes to ensuring the stability of your application, but also makes refactoring nearly impossible.
-I'll also show you a better — and frankly easier — way to test your app that will improve your workflow and give you confidence that your code is bug-free.
+I'll also show you a better — and frankly easier — way to test your app that will improve your workflow and catch more bugs.

 ### Testing Atoms